v74c63t/cs122b-fabflix/README.md

   - Database Metadata Page
   - Database Modifications using Stored Procedures
     - Adding a New Movie
+      - Existing Movie: The title, director, and year inputted matches a movie in the database
     - Adding a New Star
+      - Existing Star: Both the star name and the star birth year inputted matches a star in the database
     - Adding a New Genre
+      - Existing Genre: The name inputted matches a genre in the database
   </details>

   <details><summary><strong>Others</strong></summary>

   - XML Parser
-    - To find more information about this, refer to the [XML Parser README](/xmlParser/README.md)
+    - To find more information about this, refer to the [XML Parser README](xmlParser/README.md)
   - Password Encryption
   - Prepared Statements
     - Files with Prepared Statements